- SUMMER 2023 Mon, Jun 26 – Tue, Aug 29, 2023

 - All prospective students are encouraged to register before the beginning of each semester as places are limited.
+A registration after the beginning of the semester will be considered only if places are available.

 Digital Painting is an intensive foundation course created for anyone interested in learning how to create digital art.
 As a beginner course, students are introduced to the basics of Photoshop, and the foundations of perspective, human anatomy, tone, and value.
 We highly recommend this course for anyone interested in pursuing a career as an entertainment artist.